natritmeyer/countercheck/README.md

 maven=3.6.3
 ```

-NB: You'll need to remove the `.mvn/jvm.config` file.
+NB: You'll need to remove the `.mvn/jvm.config` file if your java version is < 24.

 To run the example tests against Spring PetClinic you'll also need Docker installed.